 As we approach the first anniversary of the beginning of the pandemic, home cooking might have become more of a slog than a respite.
 But it doesn't have to be: We've gathered this list of cookbooks from some of our favorite local chefs and writers, like Gabriel Rucker, Bonnie Morales, and Naomi Pomeroy, so you can refresh your repertoire with new-to-you recipes and beloved dishes that evoke pre-COVID memories of dining in some of Portland's most popular restaurants.
-Head to Powell's Books or your preferred local bookseller for any titles that catch your eye, or borrow them from the Multnomah County Library—we've also included links to sample recipes from the books so you can try them out right away.
+Head to Powell's Books or your preferred local bookseller for any titles that catch your eye, or borrow them from the Multnomah County Library Like Add to a List —we've also included links to sample recipes from the books so you can try them out right away.
 For more ideas, browse our food and drink guide.

 Wine Food: New Adventures in Drinking and Cooking by Dana Frank and Andrea Slonecker